moonbitlang/quickcheck/README.md

 }
 ```

-The result (The three number in the brackets are the number of passed, discarded and total tests):
+The `quick_check` function takes a `Testable` and runs tests, reporting the result (The three number in the brackets are the number of passed, discarded and total tests):
 ```
 +++ [100/0/100] Ok, passed!
 ```

 ### Failure Diagnosis

-Now let's see another example: Suppose we wrote a function `remove(arr : Array[Int], x : Int) -> Array[Int]` that takes an array and an element and returns a new array with **all** occurrences of `x` removed.
+Now let's see another example: suppose we wrote a function `remove(arr : Array[Int], x : Int) -> Array[Int]` that takes an array and an element and returns a new array with **all** occurrences of `x` removed.
 The intuitive implementation is to search for `x` in the array and remove it if found:

 ```moonbit
 fn remove(arr : Array[Int], x : Int) -> Array[Int] {